-- Bacterial Pneumonia (shipping fever complex) (Streptococcus spp., Actinomyces pyogenes, Staphylococcus aureus);
+- Pbacterial pneumonia (expedition fever complex) (Streptococcus, Actinomyces pyogenes, Staphylococcus aureus);

 - Blackleg (Clostridium chauvoei).

-- Administration to animals with a seriously impaired renal function;
+- Administration to animals with severe renal impairment;

-- Concurrent administration of tetracyclins, chloramphenicol, macrolides and lincosamides.
+- Concomitant administration of tetracyclines, chloramphenicol, macrolides and lincosamides.

 Administration and Dosage

-Usual dosage is as follows: 2ml of procaine penicillin G and benzathine penicillin per 68kg body weight in beef cattle (subcutaneously only).
-Procaine penicillin G and benzathine penicillin injections shouldn’t be administered if any hypersensitivity is discovered.
+The usual dose is 2 ml penicillin G and benzathine penicillin procaine per 68 kg body weight in beef cattle (subcutaneously only).
+Injecting penicillin G procaine and benzathine penicillin should not be administered if hypersensitivity is discovered.

-Treatment in beef cattle should be limited to two (2) doses, given by subcutaneous injection only.
+Treatment in beef cattle should be limited to two (2) doses administered by subcutaneous injection only.

-Refer to an animal care specialist for guidelines on dosage.
-Do not exceed what they advise, and complete the full treatment, as stopping early can result in a recurrence or worsening of the problem.
+Consult an animal care specialist for dosage instructions.
+Do not go over what they advise and complete the entire treatment, as stopping early can lead to recurrence or a worsening of the problem.

-Treatment with the recommended dosage is usually given at a single session using multiple intramuscular sites when indicated.
-An alternative dosage schedule may be used, giving one-half (1/2) the total dose on day 1 and one-half (1/2) on day 3.
+Treatment with the recommended dosage is usually given in a single session using multiple intramuscular sites, as appropriate.
+An alternative regimen can be used, giving half (1/2) of the total dose on day 1 and a half (1/2) on day 3.

-Exceeding the recommended dosage levels may result in antibiotic residues beyond the withdrawal time.
+Exceeding the recommended doses may result in antibiotic residues beyond the withdrawal period.

-As with all antibiotic preparations, use of this drug may result in overgrowth of non-susceptible organisms, including fungi.
-In such instances, consult a veterinarian.
+As with all antibiotic preparations, the use of this drug can lead to the proliferation of unlikely organisms, including fungi.
+In such cases, consult a veterinarian.

-It is advisable to avoid administering penicillin in conjunction with tetracyclines because some bacterial drugs may interfere with the bacteriostatic action of tetracyclines.
+It is advisable to avoid the administration of penicillin in combination with tetracyclines, as some bacterial drugs may interfere with the bacteriostatic action of tetracyclines.

-Beef cattle should be withheld from slaughter for consumption use for 30 days following the last treatment.
-Treatment in beef cattle must be limited to two (2) doses, by subcutaneous injection only.
+Beef cattle should not be slaughtered for consumption for 30 days after the last treatment.
+Treatment in beef cattle should be limited to two (2) doses by subcutaneous injection only.
 Do not inject intramuscularly.

-A withdrawal period has not been established for this product in pre-ruminating calves.
-Using in calves for processing of meat is not recommended.
+Waiting time has not been established for this product in pre-rumpled calves.
+Use in calves for the treatment of meat is not recommended.

-Over dosage of penicillin may lead to neuromuscular hyperirritability, convulsions or seizures.
-With very high overdoses a diminished immune response can be observed.
-However, if overdose is suspected, seek emergency medical attention.
+An excessive dose of penicillin can lead to neuromuscular hyperirritability, seizures or convulsions.
+With very high overdoses, a diminished immune response can be observed.
+However, if an overdose is suspected, consult an emergency doctor.

-Tetracycline is a bacteriostatic antibiotic which may antagonize the bactericidal effect of penicillin, and concurrent use of these drugs should be avoided.
-Concurrent administration of penicillin and probenecid increases and prolongs serum penicillin levels and slowing the rate of excretion by competitively inhibiting renal tubular secretion of penicillin.
+Tetracycline is a bacteriostatic antibiotic that can antagonize the bactericidal effect of penicillin.
+The simultaneous use of these drugs should be avoided.
+Co-administration of penicillin and probenecid increases and prolongs serum penicillin levels and slows the rate of excretion by competitively inhibiting renal tubular secretion of penicillin.